Already using CIS in QuickBooks?

 To add a contractor, follow the steps below.

-- Go to Sales, click on Customers and New Customer.
+- Go to Sales, select Customers (Take me there) and then select New Customer.

 - Enter your customer's details and tick the Is CIS Contractor checkbox and enter their UTR number.